celery/celery/CONTRIBUTING.rst

 With this option you don't clutter the history with merging commit notes.
 See `Rebasing merge commits in git`_.
-If you want to learn more about rebasing see the `Rebase`_ section in the Github guides.
+If you want to learn more about rebasing see the `Rebase`_ section in the GitHub guides.

 If you need to work on a different branch than ``master`` you can fetch and checkout a remote branch like this::